Login

 This issue has been fixed in Poser 7, but a large percentage of people still use Poser 6 and below.

-The only exception to this rule is if you are submitting an "environment".
+• If you are offering a model, it must be a figure (cr2), prop (pp2), hair (hr2) or obj file.
+We only accept Poser Scene files (pz3) if the product is an "environment".
 You should still provide the parts and pieces as separate figure or prop files.
 You should also use your own light set and not the default Poser lighting.

 • All Poser products must be zipped from the Runtime folder.
 This means that the "Runtime" folder should be first.
 For example, do use the following format: